andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-02.md

 Now the `detail` for each of our domain events allows us see when it was raised, where it came from, and the context under which it was raised.
 Although we will be using EventBridge, we are not relying on EventBridge to provide any of the metadata.
 We could raise the same events through another messaging technology if that was desirable.

 ## Evolving events with versioning

+If there is one constant, it is change.
+Systems evolve over time, so it is important to bear this in mind when building them.

+In the case of events, we may want to add information to them over time.
+In general, this will be a safe thing to do.
+However, this is if we know that all downstream systems accept new properties and do not rely on this new value.
+This puts the emphasis on us to write forgiving consumers of events.

+However, it may be the case that at some point we need to fundamentally change the structure of an event.
+How can we do this without breaking something?
+With a distributed system, we are not able stop everything.
+We also might have old events in-flight awaiting processing.
+So what can we do?

+TODO

 - [Event-driven architecture at PostNL with Luc van Donkersgoed](https://realworldserverless.com/episode/68)
   - Search for 'an interesting question about versioning.'